 Keeping mason bees is called bee ranching (keeping honeybees is beekeeping).
-Dozens of Long Islanders have become bee ranchers through Blossom Meadow Farm in the last three years and more continue each year.
+Multitudes of Long Islanders have become bee ranchers through Blossom Meadow Farm.
 Drop by our store in Cutchogue to learn more.

 Mason bees are adapted to local, cool spring weather.
 Native bees including mason bees are pollination insurance in agricultural settings as they will visit flowers when it is cold and drizzly out whereas honeybees only like to fly on nice weather days.
 Most crops bloom for 1-2 weeks.
 The presence of native bees in agricultural fields also seem to make honeybees work harder, moving to more flowers between rows which increases cross pollination, leading to larger fruit.